dwhit88/wolftime-spinner/README.md

 A modern web application for Stand Up Trivia with a spinning wheel to randomly select participants and a comprehensive scoreboard system.

+Note: This is a vibe-coded web app I made for fun 😎

 ## Features

 - **Spinning Wheel**: Animated wheel that randomly selects participants with weighted probability